ibm-cloud-architecture/CSMO-ICP/grafana/README.md

 ####  ICP 2.1 Namespace Performance IBM Provided Dashboard
 ##### Current Version 2.5
 This dashboard provides a focus on the namespace memory and CPU performance in your deployment.
 Just download and import the json file and you are good to go
-You can switch between namespaces by changed to the desired namespace at the top of the dashboard.
+You can switch between namespaces by changing to the desired namespace at the top of the dashboard.
 You can only view one namespace at a time.

 ![ICPnamespacePerformance](images/ICPnamspperf1.png)